Introduction into Law and Regulatory Framework

 All about the course

-Year one will introduce you to the architectural design process using a range of built environment modules.
-Many of these are shared with other courses, so you will benefit from collaborative learning with students from other disciplines.
+In year one, you'll receive an introduce to the architectural design process using a range of built environment modules.
+Many are shared with other courses, so you will benefit from collaborative learning with other built environment students.

-Year two introduces you to managing design information and developing design skills, whilst utilising information technology facilities.
-You will also be involved in a multi-disciplinary project to further develop your experience of collaborative working, which is common practice in the career of an architectural technologist.
+As you move into year two, you'll use advanced software packages and technology to manage design information and develop design skills.
+You will also experience a multi-disciplinary project to further develop your experience of collaborative working, which is standard practice in the career of an architectural technologist.

-In your final year you will develop a design portfolio, with the opportunity to present and interact with industry.
-You will also complete a research dissertation on a subject of your choice.
+In your final year, you will develop a design portfolio, with the opportunity to present and interact with industry.
+As part of your final assessment, you will also complete a research dissertation on a subject of your choice.

 You will be introduced to English Law and relevant statutory requirements for studying for vocational qualifications in the construction and property professions.
 You will e-learn about the workings of the English legal system, to the law relating to contracts and to the regulatory framework affecting the use, management and development of land, in particular, planning, building control and the CDM regulations.